 Grades?
-It’s not uncommon for an exam average to be around 70 percent (or even 50 percent if you’re in SEAS), and many tests and classes are curved.
+It’s not uncommon for an exam average to be around 70 percent (or even 50 percent if you’re in the School of Engineering and Applied Science), and many tests and classes are curved.
 Office hours are also an option, as are tutoring programs.
 (Some departments, such as the French department, even have their own tutors.)

 Awards?
 Sure, University-wide recognitions (such as invitations to Phi Beta Kappa in your junior or senior year) are less common, but departments will give out their own awards as you approach graduation.
 Plus, contrary to what your Common App-adjusted self may be thinking, awards are not nearly as important as other things when one is on the job hunt—it’s all about previous experience and networking.

 Just how bad is it to miss a class?
 I don’t want to skip one day and then be drowning for the rest of the month.

 The answer to this depends on the course.
 Despite what some professors would like you to believe, missing one class is not the end of the world, nor does it mean you’ll be playing catch-up for the next two weeks.
 Things happen—they know it.
 If it happens to you, or if you can anticipate it, here’s the proper class-missing etiquette to follow: